falconair/ProgrammingForAnalytics/lectures/readme.md

 ### intro_to_jupyter
 A very basic and brief introduction to Jupyter notebooks

+### all_of_python_basics
+First introduction to much of Python and basic programming language constructs.
+This material should be enough for students to write basic programs, understand important terminology (to help in searching for answers on the web).

 ## Lectures appropriate for second course in programming

 ### git_version_control